 I’m sure my friend Jamie will eventually find The One and settle down.
 In fact, she told me once, “I want to marry a rich guy.”

 It got me thinking … What are the chances Jaimie actually could meet and marry a rich man?

-To me, my childhood basketball hero Michael Jordan is “rich,” still making $100 million a year as a retiree.
+To me, my childhood basketball hero Michael Jordan (worth over a billion) is “rich,” still making $100 million a year as a retiree.
 But then there’s Bill Gates, who is worth $72 billion.
 (For some context on all those zeros, a million seconds ago was 2 weeks, a billion seconds ago was 33 years).
 They say if Bill Gates drops a $100 bill, it’s literally not worth his time to pause to pick it up.
-(Hey, I should walk behind him on the sidewalk!)

 Back to the rich man

 Just so we have a starting point for Jaimie, we’ll define “rich” to be the top 1 percent.
 Now, let’s have some fun with the numbers:

 - According to the IRS, the top 1% of taxpayers have an Adjusted Gross Income of $465,626 (TY 2014).
 So let’s use that as our criteria for Jamie’s “rich” guy: He needs to make at least $465K a year.
 (As an FYI, our recent survey showed that most people think the top 1% make millions and millions a year.
 Not so.)

 - I couldn’t find data on the gender breakdown for the top 1% of taxpayers, so we’ll just use the national average (51% female, 49% male).
 So Jamie’s looking at 0.49% of that population as her pool.

 - About 80% of men who earn that much are already married.
 Jamie is not interested in breaking up families, so that brings her options down to 0.1%.